-where,
+where

-and $T$ is the current environment in a grid square, $\bar{T}$ is the niche mean of the species, and $\psi$ is the niche width (standard deviation) of the species.
-Note that this formula rewards species staying within their niche more if the niche is narrow, giving an advantage to specialists over generalists in this scenario.
+and $T$ is the current environment in grid cell $X$, $\bar{T}_s$ is the niche mean for species $s$ and $\psi_s$ the niche width (standard deviation) of the species.
+This rewards species staying within their niche more if the niche is narrow, thus giving an advantage to specialists over generalists.